Textualize/rich/CONTRIBUTING.md

 After the checks in your pull request pass, someone will review your code.
 There may be some discussion and, in most cases, a few iterations will be required to find a solution that works best.

-## Afterwards
+## Afterward

 When the pull request is approved, it will be merged into the `master` branch.
 Your change will only be available to users the next time Rich is released.